magdakosior/wolverine_web_map/README.md

 Convert the tiles using the following command: mb-util --image_format=png DavidsMap.mbtiles DavidsMap It will generate a folder, in my case DavidsMap, which will contain all of your map tiles in PNG format.

+SELECT *
+FROM   my_table
+WHERE  coordinates
+    && -- intersects,  gets more rows  -- CHOOSE ONLY THE
+    @ -- contained by, gets fewer rows -- ONE YOU NEED!
+    ST_MakeEnvelope (
+        xmin, ymin, -- bounding
+        xmax, ymax, -- box limits
+        my_srid)

+        or WHERE  ST_MakeEnvelope (...)
+    ~ -- contains, gets same fewer rows coordinates